 In our breakroom we have a magnetic dry-erase board where we post clients’ comments on how wonderful we are.
 Since the accounting business is generally negative, we want to show our staff how their efforts are appreciated.
 When we receive criticism from our clients, we usually use it as a coaching moment during our weekly manager meetings since plastering negativity without discussions and coaching doesn’t help anyone.

 What is also pretty cool… at least we think it is… every two weeks we have an All Hands meeting.
 At the end we have Latesha, who is our Brand Ambassador, read off online reviews and survey results.
+Jason reads Employee RAVEs which are submissions by employees in reference to other employees doing amazing things.
 We try to end our meetings on a bit of positivity.